Monday, December 31, 2012

 You should create a Haskell shortcut icon on your desktop to make it easy to start Haskell.
 There are many ways to make a shortcut depending on your operating system.
 I went to C:\ghcup\ghc\9.8.1\bin\ghci-9.8.1.exe and selected ghci-9.8.1.exe then right mouse clicked and selected create shortcut.
 After the shortcut was created I did an "Edit, cut" and cut the shortcut and pasted it to my screen so it would be on my desktop whenever I needed it.
 If you are using Windows 10 you will not have to do the "edit cut past," you will be prompted for the final location of the shortcut icon and you can select desktop.

 Double left mouse click the Haskell icon on your desktop to start Haskell.
-The Haskell ghci-9.8.1.exe window will open, and the Prelude> prompt will appear.
+The Haskell ghci-9.8.1.exe window will open, and either the Prelude> prompt or the ghci prompt will appear.

-When you see the Haskell window and the above prompt you have successfully downloaded and installed Haskell.
+When you see the Haskell window and either of the above prompts you have successfully downloaded and installed Haskell.

-As shown below type :? after the Prelude> prompt then press ENTER to see a list of available commands.
+As shown below type :? after either prompt then press ENTER to see a list of available commands.

 Prelude> :?